-We also see the Devil raising his right hand on the card, with his left hand holding a burning torch.
+We also see the Devil raising his right hand on the card, with his left hand holding a burning torch upside down.
 A couple of demons, a male and a female, are chained to the half altar.
 They have horns, hooves instead of feet, and tails to symbolize their animal nature.
 However, they also show signs of being human through their facial features.

 A fascinating observation made by most experienced tarot readers is the many mirroring elements in the Devil card and the Hierophant card.
 For example, the raised hands are mirror reflections because there is none of the Hierophant’s benevolence in the Devil.